RPanczak/website/content/project/open-science/index.md

 #   url: https://github.com/RPanczak/SNC_Swiss-SEP4
 subtitle: "Reproducible science is better science!"
 tags:
-- reproducibility
+- academic
 title: Open science
 ---

 ## Teaching & implementing reproducibility

 I had an enormous pleasure to be involved in organisation and delivery of re:produce workshop in Brisbane.
-Together with a small team of brilliant EMCRs and support from Theo Murphy Initiative of Australian Academy of Science we delivered an event teaching practical aspects of implementing open science.
+Together with a small team of brilliant EMCRs and support from *Theo Murphy Initiative* of Australian Academy of Science we delivered an event teaching practical aspects of implementing open science.
 Materials from the workshop are archived on [OSF](https://osf.io/mw6d3/).

 ![Brisbane rocks!](brisbane.png)

-I am also an active member of [Swiss Reproducibility Network](https://www.swissrn.org/) where I contribute to the work of Bern local node and am active in [Preregistration](https://github.com/SwissRN/SNF_prereg) and [Training](https://doi.org/10.31219/osf.io/am5ck) initiatives.
+I am also an active member of [Swiss Reproducibility Network](https://www.swissrn.org/) where I contribute to the work of Bern local node and [Preregistration](https://github.com/SwissRN/SNF_prereg) and [Training](https://doi.org/10.31219/osf.io/am5ck) initiatives.

 In my current role in IeDEA project I am leading open science [working group](https://github.com/IeDEA-SA/IeDEA_WG-open-science) that implements version control for our analysts and works toward establishing better practices in data quality, access and archivization.